Last week, quite a few readers wanted to report an “error.” Here’s the story, from the 10 October (10/10/10!) issue:

 Pretty much, every story in This is True tells about an idiot doing something stupid.
 Are readers supposed to report the idiot’s “error” to me so I can “correct” it in the record?
 Obviously not.
 So why is this idiot any different?

-So yeah: the moron in the story has a bit of a geography problem: the Congo, which is in Africa, doesn’t have tigers in the wild; they live in Asia.
-So when the story notes, “He also says he was attacked by a tiger during a trip to the Congo,” the point, dear readers, is the “Animal Lover” really is a moron that knows little about animals.
+So yeah: the obliviot in the story has a bit of a geography problem: the Congo, which is in Africa, doesn’t have tigers in the wild; they live in Asia.
+So when the story notes, “He also says he was attacked by a tiger during a trip to the Congo,” the point, dear readers, is the “Animal Lover” really is an obliviot that knows little about animals when he lies about his exploits.

 But then, we knew that from the story!
 So there is no error in the story which needs to be “corrected” on the errata page.